Web analytics tools: 6 popular tools for ecommerce websites

-If you run or work on an ecommerce businesses of any size, you need the right web analytics tools at your disposal.
-Why?
-Because you need to know what’s working and what’s wasting time and money.
+If you run or work on an ecommerce businesses of any size, you need the right web analytics tools at your disposal so know what’s happening on your website.

 Analytics provide valuable insights into how a website is performing, which pages are driving conversions and areas of the site that cause users to disengage.
 When used correctly, the data can build a picture of what’s happening when users are on your site.
 Also, analysing data from analytics tools alongside qualitative research can help you understand why users behave in a certain way on your site.